IFICI Portugal: The NHR Replacement Tax Regime Explained for 2026

 Under the old NHR, Brazilian retirees could receive their INSS pension with a 10% flat tax or, depending on how the income was categorized, effectively tax-free in Portugal under the double taxation treaty.
 That arrangement is gone.

 Under IFICI, foreign pensions are not a covered income category.
-A Brazilian retiree who moves to Portugal in 2026 and receives INSS income will be taxed under the standard progressive Portuguese IRS scale.
-That scale starts at 13% and rises to 48% for annual income above €80,000.
-For a retiree receiving the equivalent of €30,000 to €40,000 per year, the effective rate will land somewhere in the 28% to 37% range depending on deductions.
+A Brazilian retiree who moves to Portugal in 2026 and receives INSS income will generally be taxed under Portugal's standard progressive IRS rates, which can reach 48%; the actual liability depends on income and deductions.

 This does not mean Portugal is no longer worth considering for Brazilian retirees.
 The quality of life, the healthcare system, and the cultural familiarity remain strong arguments.
 But the fiscal math is now fundamentally different from what it was three years ago, and the planning has to reflect that.